andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "To my friends' pets I am"

 <h4 class="article-subheader">Markisms</h4>
-Throughout the course of rehearsals, Mark would sometimes say something that was so funny,    or out of left field that I had to jot it down.
-A few favorites:
+Throughout the course of rehearsals, Mark would sometimes blurt out something that was so funny, kooky, or poetically nonsensical I had to jot it down.
+A few
+favorites:

 *After our lunch break from our first Sunday rehearsal:*

 “Mark was tired & he went home.
 I showed up and I’m a bitch!”

+*On the look he wants us to show during our "neutral" passes*

+"I want your face to look like you're staring off into a deep blue lake"

+*On the look he wants us to have during "plastic surgery"*

+"I want your face to have no expression, like you just got botox and your face is paralyzed."

+*On the way we need to walk to look relaxed and not stiff*

+"I want you to imagine your body is a million tiny little pieces and each piece moves independent of one another."

 *On the character he wanted us to embody during a section of the piece:*

 “I want you to be Tuesday from then Addams Family”

-“You mean Wednesday!?"
+“Do you mean Wednesday!?"

 And I think my favorite, any time he referred to Linda he used her full name.

-So we all came to refer to Linda as Linda Belans.
+"Andy, just make sure you come out on the 2 on that pass.
+Linda Belans, you nailed it!"

 <h4 class="article-subheader">How Do You Hold Hands?</h4>
 The captivity of rehearsals, in addition to sparking deep, contemplative